 Aaditi Dutt, Who Belongs?, 2025, oil and mixed media on wood panel, 61 × 91 cm.
-A symbolic confrontation between two owls over a single key, 'Who Belongs?' explores migration, ownership, and the fragile human need to claim territory and belonging.
+A symbolic confrontation between two owls over a single key to this home, 'Who Belongs?' explores migration, ownership, and the fragile need to claim territory.
+Through the mirrored struggle of the invasive Barred owl in the territory of the Spotted owl, the painting invites viewers to reflect on ownership as a transient concept.
+It calls for empathy and perspective, reminding us that all creatures, including humans, borrow the land we call home.

 Client